 SYNOPSISAlgie Stokes, the only son of a lock-keeper, has ambition and ideas enough to make his way honestly in the world.
 To begin, there is one girl in his life, Harriet Meese, plain but a very good catch.
-Then he meets Marigold Bingham, the exact opposite, astonishingly pretty and adorable, but resigned to living and working in poverty with her family on a canal boat.
+Then he meets Marigold Bingham, the exact opposite, astonishingly pretty and adorable, but resigned to living and working in poverty with her family on a canal narrowboat.
 Yet it is a love match.
 However, the waters are muddied when Algie meets Aurelia, elegant, sensitive and utterly beautiful but, unhappily, the wife of Algie’s callous employer, Benjamin Sampson.
 There are two other women in Algie’s life: his mother, a beauty of her generation and devoted wife of Will Stokes, and Kate, Algie's flighty and ruthlessly ambitious sister.
 Kate loves only herself and has her own ideas of how to make her mark, with disastrous consequences for everybody.Always in the background is the enigmatic Murdoch Osborne, widower, established local trader, amateur thespian, ladies’ man, and old enough to be Algie’s father . . .A Country Girl (title changed from the proposed The Lock-Keeper’s Son) tells the story of five very different women and four very significant men . . .
 Each plays a major role in Algie’s and Marigold’s lives.
 All contribute in their very different ways to their traumas, their triumphs and their emotions, which are tested to the absolute limit.
 SERIES INFORMATION:A Country Girl introduces the Stokes, the Meeses, the Froggatts and the Sampsons, as well as the heroine Marigold Bingham and her family.A Fallen Woman is the explosive sequel and conclusion of this potent saga.
-To be published 8 February 2018
+Published 8 February 2018 in e-book only.

 A Country Girl